 - Considering a career in the creative media or a related industry

 What’s the difference between the Level 3 BTEC Creative Digital Media Production course and A Level Film Studies?

-In Digital Media Production you will cover a range of different media forms across the course including traditional and new media.
+In Creative Digital Media Production you will cover a range of different media forms across the course including traditional and new media.

 In Film Studies you will study films from a broad variety of academic perspectives.

 Both courses start with analysing images and discussing representation of social groups, places and events.
 Film sticks just with film while Media covers the broad spectrum of media.

-The practical content is larger in BTEC Creative Digital Media with units on Professional Working Practices and Film Production.
+The practical content is larger in BTEC Creative Digital Media with a focus on practical film production skills.
 The course revolves around media industry-based ideas and issues.
 It gives you a very good insight into key roles, practices and processes of industry.

 Film Studies, apart from the 30% Making Short Film unit, has an emphasis on theory and analysis.
 Both courses can be studied together and give those who want to pursue a career in this area a good knowledge and skill base.

-What’s the difference between BTEC Level 3 Digital Media Production and Media Studies A Level – apart from the qualification?
+What’s the difference between BTEC Level 3 Creative Digital Media Production and Media Studies A Level – apart from the qualification?

 Both involve theory and practical production.

 However, the A Level has more emphasis on theory and involves more exam assessment (70% exam assessed).
 You will study media forms and academic theories on the A Level course.

-The Digital Media Production course involves theory and analysis but also includes units that have more of a vocational focus, helping students develop skills such as responding to a brief and planning for production as well as production techniques.
+The Creative Digital Media Production course involves theory and analysis but also includes units that have more of a vocational focus, helping students develop skills such as responding to a brief and planning for production as well as production techniques.
 If you are considering a career in this area, this course will allow you to develop good academic skills plus a strong understanding of working professional practices.

 What kind of job/career will this lead to?